bitslayer42/temptut/README.md

 - In your copy of the temptut repo, create a new html file and a js file.
 You can use the existing files two.html and two.js as a template.
 Make sure you link to the js file inside the html file.
 - Add a table and an unordered list.
 For a first step, just type values right into the html for each item, like make a times table and a grocery list, for example.
 - Now see if you can fill in the list with values using a "for of" loop.
 We didn't go over the index.js file, but I have added comments to each line.
 An example of a "for of" loop is in test.js.
-- Filling the table could be done similarly using an array of arrays, which I think I mentioned breifly, but didn't show you an example.
-Bonus points if you figure that one out!
+- Filling the table could be done similarly using an array of arrays

 ## Random Resources
 ### Online programming environments - Sandbox